ips-protocol/go-ips/docs/gateway.md

 # Gateway

-An IPFS Gateway acts as a bridge between traditional web browsers and IPFS.
+An IPWS Gateway acts as a bridge between traditional web browsers and IPWS.
-Through the gateway, users can browse files and websites stored in IPFS as if they were stored in a traditional web server.
+Through the gateway, users can browse files and websites stored in IPWS as if they were stored in a traditional web server.

-By default, go-ipfs nodes run a gateway at `http://127.0.0.1:8080/`.
+By default, go-ipws nodes run a gateway at `http://127.0.0.1:8080/`.

 We also provide a public gateway at `https://ipfs.io`.
 If you've ever seen a link in the form `https://ipfs.io/ipfs/Qm...`, that's being served from *our*